boxdot/gurk-rs/README.md

 * Add support for blocked contacts/groups.

 The communication with the Signal backend is implemented via [`signal-cli`].
-It provides some funtionality like lookup of group/contact name only over the dbus interface.
+It provides some functionality like lookup of group/contact name only over the dbus interface.
 Therefore, `gurk` only works on Linux.
 We should evaluate if it is possible to switch to the [`libsignal-service-rs`] crate.